 But, it’s worth investing 5 minutes to read this blog and educate yourself, because omega-3 fatty acids are a crucial nutrient for overall health.

-They can help in many ways, but are most commonly known for reducing the risk of heart disease, helping with proper fetal development, reducing inflammation, improving joint health, favorable changes for fat loss or weight management, helping to improve cognitive function, and many more.
+They can help in many ways, but are most commonly known for reducing the risk of heart disease, helping with proper fetal development, improving joint health, favorable changes for fat loss or weight management, helping to improve cognitive function, and many more.

 So, let’s jump into your questions…